Skip to main content

 How to avoid the Microsoft 365 Family price increase

 If you have a Microsoft 365 Family subscription, you probably got an email notifiying you of a 30% price increase.
-This is bullshit and you don't have to pay it.
+This is a con and you don't have to pay it.
 The truth is, you are being silently upgraded to a higher subscription tier with the same name.
 The new tier includes Copilot AI integration, and that's what you are being charged for on the sly.
 To avoid the price increase, you can opt out of Copilot integration.
 Instructions inside.

 The COVID smell test